Operation Cocoa Beach: Operation

 On 3 March the 2nd Battalion, 28th Infantry Regiment marched into the Lo Ke Rubber Plantation west of Bau Bang and established a patrol base.

 On 4 March patrols discovered trenches that could be used as jumping off positions for an attack on the patrol base.

 In the early morning of 5 March a patrol led by 2Lt Robert John Hibbs detected movement north of the base.
-At dawn they observed a supply column of children and armed women to the northeast of the base which met up with a company of Viet Cong coming from the north.
-The Viet Cong and some of the supply column moved south towards the patrol which then triggered two Claymore mines and began engaging the Viet Cong.
+At dawn they observed a supply column of children and armed women to the northeast of the base which met up with a company of VC coming from the north.
+The VC and some of the supply column moved south towards the patrol which then triggered two Claymore mines and began engaging the VC.
 The patrol then disengaged and moved back to the base, fighting through another enemy unit 100m from the base perimeter.
-2Lt Hibbs and his sergeant stopped to help a wounded man, but were hit by Viet Cong machine-gun fire, 2Lt Hibbs then attacked the machine-gun position and was mortally wounded.
-The Viet Cong then launched an attack on the northern perimeter of patrol base but were repulsed and then started attacking from multiple directions.
-Airstrikes were called in and by mid-morning the Viet Cong withdrew.
+Hibbs and his sergeant stopped to help a wounded man, but were hit by VC machine-gun fire, Hibbs then attacked the machine-gun position and was mortally wounded.
+The VC then launched an attack on the northern perimeter of patrol base but were repulsed and then started attacking from multiple directions.
+Airstrikes were called in and by mid-morning the VC withdrew.

-At 10:50 the 1st Battalion, 16th Infantry Regiment was deployed by helicopter to a landing zone 2 kilometres northeast of the patrol base in an attempt to block the retreating attackers.
-The Battalion moved southwest towards the patrol base engaging a small Viet Cong unit and reached the patrol base at 14:30.
+At 10:50 the 1st Battalion, 16th Infantry Regiment was deployed by helicopter to a landing zone 2km northeast of the patrol base in an attempt to block the retreating attackers.
+The Battalion moved southwest towards the patrol base engaging a small VC unit and reached the patrol base at 14:30.

-On 6 March the 2nd Battalion, 2nd Infantry Regiment was also deployed into the area and the 3 Battalions swept the area finding only Viet Cong dead and equipment.
+On 6 March the 2nd Battalion, 2nd Infantry Regiment was also deployed into the area and the three Battalions swept the area finding only VC dead and equipment.
 The operation concluded on 8 March 1966.

 Aftermath

 Operation Cocoa Beach was a US tactical success.
-Total US casualties were 15 killed, while US claimed the Viet Cong losses were 199 killed (body count).
+Total US casualties were 15 killed, while US claimed VC losses were 199 killed (body count).

-2Lt Hibbs was posthumously awarded the Medal of Honor on 24 February 1967.
+Hibbs was posthumously awarded the Medal of Honor on 24 February 1967.